 5) Do you need to setup additional Salesforce users or profiles that will be using the FormAssembly App?

 Yes.
 You may add in additional profiles and roles by going to your custom settings and clicking on Manage next to the FormAssembly package.

-If you are an enterprise user, these new profiles/users must all have their instance URL set to xxxxx.tfaforms.net, as mentioned in question 4 above.
-You can watch the video tutorial below for additional help on this step if needed.
+If you are an Enterprise user, these new profiles/users must all have their instance URL set to xxxxx.tfaforms.net with "xxxxx" being replaced by your instance URL.
 Once this step is done, just complete the email verification process and you're all finished and you can now launch the FormAssembly app from the app launcher!